oracle-livelabs/database/23cfree/property-graphs/property-graphs.md

     ![Open hol23c tab](images/sql-hol23-tab.png)

-2. Use the following SQL statement to create a graph using the ACCOUNTS table as vertex elements and the TRANSFERS table as edge elements.
+2. Use the following SQL statement to create a graph using the BANK\_ACCOUNTS table as vertex elements and the BANK\_TRANSFERS table as edge elements.
     ```
     <copy>
     CREATE PROPERTY GRAPH BANK_GRAPH